dhurlburtusa/shortcuts/cracking_the_coding_interview/cracking_the_coding_interview-notes.md

 These are the three ways the runtime for an algorithm can be described.

+## Facts

+- Recursive algorithms take at least O(n) space, where n i sthe depth of the recursive call.
+- All recursive algorithms _can_ be implemented iteratively.

 ## Interview Questions

 ### Arrays and Strings